Philippines plans Russian coronavirus vaccine clinical trials in October | DW | 13.08.2020

 "The Philippines is a good site for clinical trial because we know there is community transmission in many of our communities so you can select that area," he said.

+To allay public fears, Duterte said he "can be the first they can experiment on."
+"When the vaccine arrives, I will inject it publicly.
+Experiment with me, that's fine.
+If it works on me, it will work on everyone," the Philippines leader said in a televised speech on Monday.

-Putin on Tuesday said the vaccine has proven efficient during tests and promises to offer "sustainability" against the coronavirus.
+Putin said the vaccine has proven efficient during tests and promises to offer "sustainability" against the coronavirus.

-"I would like to repeat that it has passed all the necessary tests,'' Putin said.
+"I would like to repeat that it has passed all the necessary tests,'' Putin said on Tuesday.
 "The most important thing is to ensure full safety of using the vaccine and its efficiency.''
-Putin added that one of his daughters has already been inoculated and is feeling well.
+The Russian leader added that one of his daughters has already been inoculated and is feeling well.